 The response supports communities to adopt adequate COVID-19 prevention and control behaviors and enhances positive coping mechanisms within vulnerable communities.
 We ensure the engagement and leadership of youth and girls in our response.

-As an initial step to support the local government, we have provided medical equipment including personal protective equipment to health facilities for preventing the spread of COVID-19.
+Throug our response, we have provided medical equipment including personal protective equipment to health facilities for preventing the spread of COVID-19.
 Also, Plan International Nepal has distributed non-food items to communities so they can set up quarantine.